stephanie-K/practitioner-stories/how-to.md

 Within each theme, there are sub-themes and for each of them, you will find a list of clusters of insights.

-<p style="margin-bottom: 0">If you want to learn more about a specific one then select it: </p>
+<p style="margin-bottom: 0">If you want to learn more about a specific one, select it: </p>
 - all the quotes from participants which support this cluster of insights will appear under it
 - select again to close it